The Supremacy of God in Preaching

 Do you talk like that?
 Do you make Him supreme?
 Paul's was there was a great, there is a great, glorious, supreme God.
 Now what are we going to do with this?
 We'll close with just a practical illustration of how we will weave such a thing into all of our preaching.

 The Supremacy of God in Spelling

 Here are the thoughts that come to my mind as I apply this to my life as a preacher and into yours.
 We live in an unbelievably, naive and superficial age and it's the last thing most people will think to say about it.
 But it's not the last thing A.W.
 Tozer thought to say about it.

-What I mean by superficial is something you superficial when the treatment of it involves everything you can say about it except the main things?
+What I mean by superficial is the treatment of it involves everything you can say about it except the main things.
 Now as a scholar you can say many things intelligently about many things and if you leave out the main connections in reality, you're treating it superficially.

 Therefore I conclude that the communication media in America are all superficial.
 I conclude that the educational enterprises in our universities are all superficial.
-I conclude that virtually all news reports are superficial, virtually all history books are superficial, virtually all public education is superficial, virtually all editorial and news, commentary is superficial for one very simple reason that a child can understand.
-It's because of the incredible, unspeakable, unimaginable disregard for God in it all.
+I conclude that virtually all news reports are superficial, virtually all history books are superficial, virtually all public education is superficial, virtually all editorial and news, commentary is superficial for one very simple reason, which a child can understand: Because of the incredible, unspeakable, unimaginable disregard for God in it all.

 If you watch enough TV you cannot help but forget God.
 He isn't there and the sheer absence of God is blasphemy.
 Therefore I plead with few pastors to make him supreme in your preaching.